 - Launch Games in Steam from SLM.

 As the games are moved, you will see a log getting generated.
-This will give you a clear understanding in case of a problem.
-After every move, you may want to clear all the logs, and completed tasks.
+It will give you a clear understanding in case of a problem.
+After every move, you may want to clear all the logs and complete tasks.
 You will also have to restart your Steam App to reflect the changes.

-Use Backup/Restore to Batch Move Multiple Games to different drive or partitions
+3] Use Backup/Restore to Batch Move Multiple Games to different drives or partitions

-In case you do not want to use any third party tools, then follow this.
-If you have tons of games installed, and you want to move them all together, there is no direct way in Steam.
-The only option I could think of is using Backup & Restore function.
+In case you do not want to use any third-party tools, then follow this.
+If you have tons of games installed and want to move them all together, there is no direct way in Steam.
+The only option I could think of was using the Backup & Restore function.
 While it is not very straightforward, this is the best shot.

 - Close Steam.